 Blackouts and Brownouts

 There are two kinds of blackouts: Those in which you completely stop making new memories and those in which you make them sporadically.
-The latter are known as brownouts.
+The latter is known as brownouts.
 You may remember snippets of what happened, but not everything.

 Am I an Alcoholic If I Black Out?

-There are many people have experienced a blackout who are not alcoholics.
+There are many people who have experienced a blackout who are not alcoholics.
 If you are routinely blacking out when you drink, however, you need to question your approach and maybe consider getting some help.

 Talk to the Hangover Experts at the Hangover Hospital